GitHub App · Free for OSS · Pro for private repos

 Install

 Click install, pick repos or a whole org.
-The bot indexes default branches via the existing Modal pipeline — usually 3–10 minutes.
+The bot indexes default branches through the existing pipeline, usually 3 to 10 minutes.
+Nothing is cloned onto a machine you do not control.

 02